youldash/NCCC/README.md

 	Distance [real, light years]?
 240
 ```

+#### Task 5: Importing from, and Exporting to a Binary File

+This task implies that your program should have the ability to store the celestial objects collection in binary format **(between runs)** in a file called **data.bin**.

+##### Importing Data

+* When the program starts, it **must** check if data.bin exists or not.
+* If the binary file "does not" exist, the user should be informed and the program should begin with an empty collection.
+* If the binary file "does" exist it should be read in if possible, otherwise print a message to
+screen that there was a problem reading the file and begin the program with an empty
+collection.

+##### Exporting Data

+* When the user selects to quit the program, the collection should be written to the binary file **prior** termination.
+* If the binary file "does" exist it should be overwritten.
+* If there are problems exporting the collection, an error message should be output to the user before the program terminates.

 ## Sponsor
 This repository is sponsored in part by the Department of [Department of Computer Science](https://uqu.edu.sa/computer-sciences-information-en/) at Umm Al-Qura University, Mecca, Saudi Arabia.